Santa Clarita, California Residents Evacuate As Wildfire Destroys Over 750 Acres

 “It’s not as scary as last time,” said Cherish, the granddaughter of Rudy Montanez.
 He, along with his wife and three grandchildren, were stuck on the freeway for hours, missing a friend’s birthday party.

-As firefighters stamp out the rest of the Placerita Canyon wildfire and Santa Clarita residents return to their homes, the knowledge that another wildfire like Sunday’s could pop up at any moment will do little to keep these Californians from their daily lives.
+As firefighters stamp out the rest of the Placerita Canyon wildfire, and Santa Clarita residents return to their homes, the knowledge that another wildfire like Sunday’s could pop up at any moment will do little to keep these Californians from their daily lives.

 [Featured Image by Nick Ut/AP Images]